-The Lynchburg College ethics bowl team will wield its critical thinking and debate skills in two major competitions this month.
+The University of Lynchburg ethics bowl team will wield its critical thinking and debate skills in two major competitions this month.
 The team’s journey begins with a statewide ethics competition February 12 and 13 and culminates in the national championship February 26.

 Both competitions require rapid thinking, teamwork, and the formation of sound ethical arguments — skills at which this team excels.